Peeragogy/Peeragogy.github.io/workbook.md

 Jeffrey Danoff did a brief self­evaluation about what makes him interested in learning:

 1. Context.
-I resist being groomed for some unforeseeable future rather than for a specific purpose.
+As a student, I resisted being groomed for some unforeseeable future.
+I'd rather work toward a specific goal.

 2. Timing and sequence.
-I find learning fun when I’m studying something as a way to procrastinate on another pressing assignment.
+I find learning fun when I’m studying something as a way to procrastinate another pressing assignment.

 3. Social reinforcement.
 Getting tips from peers on how to navigate a snowboard around moguls was more fun for me than my Dad showing me the proper way to buff the car’s leather seats on chore day.

 4. Experiential awareness.
-In high school, it was not fun to sit and compose a 30-page reading journal for Frankenstein.
+In high school, it was not fun to sit and compose a 30-page reading journal on Frankenstein.
 But owing in part to those types of prior experiences, I now find writing pleasurable and it’s fun to learn how to write better.

 ***

 **PRQ** I think peeragogy is more like a mind­set.
-I think we have to change the way we relate to others and the way we understand the possibilities of learning.
-For example, I'm a teacher and, of course, my teaching practice tries to support collaborative, creative learning.
-So, I expect my students to take care of their own learning by making decisions about most aspects of the learning process.
-Program their own learning goals.
-The Blackboards, the environments they want to use.
-The activities and also the assessments.
-I'm trying to give them conditions to decide how they want to learn and what they want to learn and how they want to learn it.
-And for me it's been a very interesting experience.
-They are usually not used to making decisions about the process in a formal environment.
-At the beginning of the semester you give them everything and usually they just follow guidelines and criteria for the class.
-I have been trying with them to change this way of doing things.
-They feel insecure, because they really do not know how or what they want to do.
-So, that process of making decisions together is very rich and very meaningful for everybody.
+I think we have to change the way we interact with others and the way we understand the parameters of learning.
+For example, I'm a teacher and, of course, my teaching practice promotes collaborative, creative learning.
+So, I expect my students to take responsibility for their own learning by making decisions about most aspects of the learning process; to program their own learning goals.
+They need to learn to effectively employ the environments (like whiteboards), the activities, and the assessments.
+I'm trying to give my learners the tools to decide how, what, and why they want to learn.
+For me, it's been a very interesting experience.
+Learners often find it unfamiliar to make their own decisions about the process in a formal environment.
+At the beginning of the semester, students are given everything and usually just follow guidelines and criteria.
+I have been trying to change this dynamic.
+Students feel insecure, because they really do not know how or what they want to do.
+So, that process of making decisions together becomes very rich and very meaningful.

 <!--
-**DM** This for us was like a workshop so that we also learn how to be more peeragogical, and I think we're extending it to all the domains of our life.
-I think this is really nice, it's almost like we are self­coaching each other in being more collaborative and this is a very good thing for us, as well.
+**DM** This, for us, was like a workshop so that we also learn how to be more peeragogical, and I think we're extending it to all the domains of our life.
+It's almost like we are coaching each other in being more collaborative.
+This is a very good thing for us, as well.

-**PRQ** As Lisa said developing this culture of collaboration in every environment and seeing every environment as an opportunity to learn together.
+**PRQ** As Lisa said, we are developing this culture of collaboration in different environments and seeing each environment as an opportunity to learn together.

-**DM** I think we're also spreading the culture of collaboration in some ways and this is also very beautiful to do that.
-This is still an experience for us and we can also help to experience it by somehow interacting on what comes out of this project already and still is evolving.
-The whole process of learning together.
-It was also a learning process for all of us and this group.
-I think so, I don't know how it was for you, but I feel like that.
-It helped us to create this culture of collaboration within our group and we have transferred it to other groups we are talking with.
-It became a light that is spreading all over somehow by different channels.
+**DM** I think we're also spreading a culture of collaboration and that is a beautiful experience.
+This is an ongoing experience.
+We help others to experience this by interacting on project processes and outcomes.

+The whole process of learning together was also a learning process.
+It helped us to create a culture of collaboration and we have transferred it to other groups we interact with.

-**LSM** I think what she said too is important, because we often don't have a lot of language and lots of words have double meanings.
-So when we look at the concept of team, it can carry with it different meanings.
+**LSM** I think what Dorotea said is important, because we often don't have the right language and many words have double meanings.
+So when we look at the concept of a team, it can carry with it different meanings.
 One can be disjointed approach where everyone has specific, different roles or there are other concepts of team where everyone is integrated and working together.
 And yet a lot of times those differences aren't communicated directly when you're working with groups.
 So we're bringing to the surface things that are often implicit when they're working in groups and by pulling it to the surface we're raising awareness that people are making choices and there are these different choices in how we approach things.

 Where do you do peeragogy?

 **DM** Everywhere I can.
-Just now in the kitchen, cooking with a friend, I was doing peeragogy.
+Even in the kitchen, cooking with a friend, I am doing peeragogy.

 **LSM** I think you can do it just about anywhere.
 My interest though is as it relates to business.
 How different groups and departments work together.

-**PRQ** I agree w/Dorotea.
-I try to peeragogy everywhere.
-We should find a verb for that.
-I collaborate w/a group of human rights activists in Contingentemx (http://contingentemx.net/) and I also see my collaboration there as a peeragogical practice.
-When you are in a family you should understand you are a team, and if you don't see every member as a valuable contributor to the common goals of that team it doesn't work.
+**PRQ** I agree with Dorotea.
+I try to "peeragogy" everywhere.
+We should create a verb for that!
+I collaborate w/a group of human rights activists in Contingentemx (http://contingentemx.net/) and I also see my interactions there as a peeragogical practice.
+When you are in a family you should understand you are a team, and if you see every member as a valuable contributor to the common goals of that team, it works much better.
 -->

 ***